babis-k/set10108/labs/unit1/README.md

 What happens in the second example?
 Let's break it down, in the context of cache

 * access x==0, y==0: not in cache, so copy the entire vector (all elements where y==0)
 * access x==0, y==1: not in cache, so copy the entire vector.
-We have all elements where y==0, but we jumped an entire row
+We have all elements where y==0 already in cache, but we jumped an entire row, and the new row's elements are not in cache yet.
+So, we copy them here.
 * access x==0, y==2: as above
 * ...
 * access x==1, y==0: probably not in cache, as all the previous accesses would have caused all other rows to get copied into the cache, and we might have run out of space, deleting the oldest entries first (where y==0)